 Florian Keusch, research fellow in the Program in Survey Methodology at ISR, worked on survey development as well as analysis and reporting of the first-year results.

 Michael Sadowsky, M.S.
 2015 in Survey Methodology, assisted with analysis and interpretation of the energy survey’s initial results.

 The University of Michigan Energy Survey is grateful to many individuals for their advice, support and feedback during the development and launch of the project.
-The energy survey was made possible with financial support and backing from the University of Michigan Energy Institute and its director, Mark Barteau, and the Institute for Social Research and its director, James Jackson.
+The energy survey was launched with financial support and backing from the University of Michigan Energy Institute and its director, Mark Barteau, and the Institute for Social Research and its director, James Jackson, in 2013.

 Paul Gargaro, formerly of UMEI, conceptualized the project and helped with the early planning.

 Gabriel Tabak, University of Michigan J.D.
 2014, substantially contributed to the research and design of the survey, including questionnaire development and focus group testing.